DoronYitz/takemyhand-ui/README.md

 ## Main parts

-Takemy& project, includes 3 main parts:
+Takemy& project includes 3 main parts:

 - Public part - which includes landing page, registeration and login page
 - Driver's panel - include a driver panel, where he can see and change the status for his parcels that he is delivering